oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Defender for Cloud Apps supports the creation and assignment of custom app tags from within the portal.
 Security analysts can create and apply custom tags to allow them to filter and query results specific to an area of interest.
 For example, a custom tag may be created for a business unit and that tag applied to only the applications that are approved for their use (i.e. Procurement).
 An analyst can then quickly filter based on this tag to review the use of these applications.

-App tags Design Decisions for all agencies and implementation types.
+App tags Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---